Renato Huerta: Club career

 Born in La Florida commune, Santiago de Chile, Huerta joined the Universidad de Chile youth ranks at the age of 10, was promoted to the first team by Mauricio Pellegrino in 2023 and signed his first professional contract on 13 January.
 He made his professional debut in the 1–3 loss against Huachipato on 23 January of the same year for the Chilean Primera División.

 In February 2024, Huerta was loaned out to Unión La Calera.
 Back to Universidad de Chile, he was loaned out to Unión Española for the second half of 2025.

+In January 2026, Huerta was loaned out to Cobresal.

 International career

 Huerta represented the Chile national U20 team during 2022 in friendlies and the South American Games.

 Personal life

 Huerta holds dual Chilean-Spanish nationality.
 His family, parents and brothers, moved to Spain in 2022.